By JEFF MONTEJANO |

 As part of their coronavirus crisis response measures, various cities and counties across the state have begun implementing partial government shutdowns.
 Regrettably, many of these measures drastically limit or outright stop local government from conducting services needed to build new homes, including reviewing construction plans, issuing permits and conducting inspections.
 These shutdowns are in disregard of Gov. Gavin Newsom’s executive order that explicitly recognizes housing construction as an essential critical infrastructure that needs to continue during the state’s stay-at-home order.

 If cities and counties bring new home construction to a grinding halt, it will worsen the housing affordability crisis that has plagued the state for years.
+Moreover, the economic impact of housing development cannot be overlooked, as robust home construction plays a key role in job creation and economic stability.
 We must also acknowledge that before the coronavirus pandemic, California was facing a potential mass exodus of its present and future workforce due to the lack of affordable housing.

 Over the last two years, the Public Policy Institute of California found that one-third of Californians were seriously considering leaving the state due to the high cost of housing.
 This has been a major concern for businesses across a variety of industries.